★ Spaces are limited — Reserve your spot for the Historic 2026 Sierra Leone Homecoming Tour

 Is Sierra Leone safe for tourists?+

-What currency is used in Sierra Leone?+
+What currency is used and how should I pay?+

 How do I get from the USA to Freetown?+